vle-forge/packages/ext.shapelib/Readme.txt

 Notes
 =====

-This vle package is a distribution of the package muParser (http://muparser.beltoforion.de) developped by Ingo Berg under the MIT Licence.
+This vle package is a distribution of the Shapefile C Library (http://shapelib.maptools.org/) developped by Frank Warmerdam under the MIT Licence.
 We thank him for his work.

 Requirements
 ============